bwconrad/soft-moe/README.md

 ### Creating a Soft Mixture of Experts Layer

-The `SoftMoELayerWrapper` class can be used to make any network layer that takes a tensor of shape `[batch, length, dim]` into a Soft Mixture of Experts layer.
+The `SoftMoELayerWrapper` class can be used to make any network layer, that takes a tensor of shape `[batch, length, dim]`, into a Soft Mixture of Experts layer.

 ```python
 import torch